Personal Backup Version 5.2

 If such an incremental backup had already been performed on the current day (e.g. on multiple logoffs), the files already copied on this day are not deleted from the destination folder.
 All newly-changed files are copied according to their archive bit.

-In this mode, the preset number of cycles will be run twice.
-Two Full backups will be made (e.g. with 5 cycles, performed as the 1st and 6th step).
-All other actions will be as for 1 x Full + Differential.
+In this mode, the selected cycle will be run twice.
+Two complete backups will be made (e.g. with 5 steps per cycle, performed as the 1st and 6th step).
+All other actions will be as for 1 x As in task + Differential.

 This mode is similar to the above except that the Incremental mode is used for the backups.

-Note: If an alternating mode is selected, a letter is appended to the subdirectories to indicate the backup type: F = full backup, D = differential backup und I = incremental backup.
+Note: If an alternating mode is selected, a letter is appended to the subdirectories to indicate the backup type: F = full backup, D = differential backup and I = incremental backup.

 Backup priority

-You can adjust the priority of the automatic backup process vis-à-vis other applications: if you select "Very low", other running processes will be given the highest priority, higher than with the "Normal" setting.
-If you select "High", the backup process will be given the highest priority, possibly causing other applications to run more slowly.
+You can adjust the priority of the file copying processes with respect to other applications: if you select "Very low", other running processes will decelerated less than with the "Normal" setting.
+If you select "High", the file copying processes will be given a higher priority, possibly causing other applications to run more slowly.

 Information on automatic backups

-At the bottom of the dialog box (upper screenshot), you will find information concerning the currently-selected automatic backup task:
+At the right of this button, you will find information concerning the currently-selected automatic backup task: